 One downside of living in Lansing, however, is that residents on average have to contend with a long commute, spending on average 30.65 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Although the majority of commuting trips in the village are by private automobile, Lansing is somewhat unusual for a village of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Lansing area by reducing both traffic and air pollution.

 The education level of Lansing citizens is a little higher than the average for US cities and towns: 23.93% of adults in Lansing have at least a bachelor's degree.

-The per capita income in Lansing in 2010 was $25,296, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,184 for a family of four.
+The per capita income in Lansing in 2018 was $28,029, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $112,116 for a family of four.
 However, Lansing contains both very wealthy and poor people as well.

 Lansing is an extremely ethnically-diverse village.
 The people who call Lansing home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lansing residents report their race to be White, followed by Black or African-American.
+The greatest number of Lansing residents report their race to be Black or African-American, followed by White.
 Lansing also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.13% of the village’s residents.
-Important ancestries of people in Lansing include Polish, Irish, Dutch, and Italian.
+People of Hispanic or Latino origin account for 14.72% of the village’s residents.
+Important ancestries of people in Lansing include German, Polish, Irish, Dutch, and Italian.

 The most common language spoken in Lansing is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.